<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 Key features

-• AI Meeting Prep: Surfaces account, attendee, and opportunity context before every call
+• AI Meeting Prep that surfaces account, attendee, and opportunity context before every call

-• Conversational Intelligence & Transcription: Captures and summarizes customer conversations
+• Conversational Intelligence and transcription that captures and summarizes customer conversations

-• Live Meeting Coach: Real-time prompts and guidance during calls
+• Live Meeting Coach that gives real-time prompts during calls

-• Next Steps AI: Recommends follow-ups and CRM updates automatically
+• Next Steps AI that recommends follow-ups and CRM updates automatically

-• Proposal AI: Generates tailored proposals using Salesforce data
+• Proposal AI that generates tailored proposals using Salesforce data

-• CRM AI: Keeps Salesforce clean and up to date
+• CRM AI that keeps Salesforce clean and up to date

 • Connects meetings directly to deals and pipeline

-• Goes beyond notes into coaching and execution
+• Goes beyond notes into coaching and CRM automation

-• Not designed as a generic meeting notes app
+• Not designed as a general-purpose meeting notes app

-Pricing: Free trial available; flexible plans so you only pay for the features you want
+Cirrus Insight pricing: Free trial available, with flexible plans so you only pay for the features you want

-Best for: Sales teams that want a unified AI assistant for meetings, coaching, and CRM automation
+Best for: Sales teams that want one assistant for meetings, coaching, and CRM automation

-Book a 30-minute live demo to see how Cirrus Insight turns every call into a sales advantage.
+Book a 30-minute live demo to see how Cirrus Insight turns a call into a sales advantage.

 • Automatic meeting recording and transcription